piers225/movies-api/README.md

 ## Running the API from a Dev Container

-Please follow the setup instructions from, [Visual Code Documentation](https://code.visualstudio.com/docs/devcontainers/containers).
+Please follow the setup instructions from [Visual Code Documentation](https://code.visualstudio.com/docs/devcontainers/containers).
 You should then be able to start the project inside a dev container.
 Then from the terminal,

 ```bash
 dotnet run --project ./Movies.Api/Movies.Api.csproj